CyferekCyfur/intercity-tickets-downloader/README.md

 * pdf2image

 ## Setup
+1. Create your telegram bot using @BotFather
+2. Get your chat_id using @RawDataBot
-In the main part of script, you will have to change your email, password, directory, where you want to store your tickets and imap of your mail.
-Then compile the EmailReader.py:
+3. In the main part of script change your email, password, directory, where you want to temporary store your tickets, directory, where you want to temporary store your qr codes (they mustn't be the same directory) and imap of your mail.
+4. Change TOKEN to your bot token and change chat_id to your chat_id
+5. Run the main.py:
 ```
-$ python3 EmailReader.py
+$ python3 main.py
 ```